omunroe-com/navewiki/[Extensibility]-Writing-DSLs.md

 });
 ```

-We have a call to the function itself and a following one to its returned value.
-CoffeeScript makes it easy to implement such chaining:
+The implicit object below the function call is concatenated to the arguments list.
+Simple enough:

 ```coffeescript
 # Implementation